pawel-napieracz/cordova-plugin-onegini/docs/public/README.md

 # Getting started

-OneginiCordovaPlugin is a Apache Cordova plugin build to allow use of Onegini's native SDKs in order to create Cordova applications.
+The cordova-onegini-plugin is an Apache Cordova plugin build to allow use of Onegini's native SDKs in order to create Cordova applications.

-Currently supported platforms are:
+The plugin currently supports the following platforms:
   - Android
   - iOS

-Plugin allows to perform native code invocations on Onegini's SDK directly from the Javascript layer of the top level application.
-The read more about plugin's public APIs please see [Interface](1Interface.md).
+The Plugin allows to perform native code invocations on Onegini's SDK directly from the Javascript layer of the top level application.
+To read more about the plugin's public APIs documentation see the [Interface](interface.md) chapter.